(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 The hands at her sides tightened momentarily as Gaara pulled back, as if to confirm the truth of her reaction, then slammed into the mattress under her to propel him away.
-His confusion and shock were both evident in his expression, his voice.
+His confusion and shock were both evident in his expression, his voice: "What?
+What's wrong?"

 Damn it, Inner Sakura said.
-You had to go have a psychotic break in front of the person with absolutely no conflict resolution skills.
+You had to go have a breakdown in front of the person with absolutely no conflict resolution skills.

 There was nothing of the person she had gone to sleep against in his expression as he sat beside her, thigh pressed tight against hers.
 His voice was harsh, sharp, as if to remind her that the wrong word, the wrong hesitation would send him out of her door.
 "What's wrong?"